 This may seem counterintuitive to everything you’ve been told in the past.
 But opting for a longer contract is one of the best ways to save money on web hosting.

 Web hosting providers are known to offer new customers low introductory rates.
 But once the first contract expires, it’s common for your plan to renew at a higher price.
 To offset these higher costs, you’ll want to lock in the discounted intro rate for as long as possible.
-Here’s an example:
+Here’s why.

 Tip #4 — Bundle Domain Registration With Your Hosting Plan